Can I Get Chest Pain From Anxiety?

 Avoid triggering situations

 Whatever your triggers may be, it can be important to identify them and avoid them when you can.
-Of course, this doesn’t mean that you must stay in all the time for fear of a panic or anxiety attack.
+Of course, this doesn’t mean that you must stay in all the time for fear of a panic attack or anxiety attack.
 Instead, make a habit of recording your anxiety attacks in a journal, along with a detailed description of the trigger that caused it.
 Over time, you may notice patterns that can help you identify specific situations to avoid while continuing to live and enjoy your life.

 Deep breathing and mindfulness